rpm-software-management/rpm/CONTRIBUTING.md

 multitude of RPM based distributions - RPM by its very nature is not an easy project to get into.

-When planning on non-trivial changes to RPM, please check with us first to avoid situations where significant work goes wasted because it's not in line with RPM design and goals.
+When planning on any non-trivial amount of work on RPM, please check with us first to avoid situations where efforts goes wasted because it's not in line with RPM design and goals.

 ## Submitting Patches